nabicht/SimpleTaskQueue/README.md

 _Note to all people wanting to use this project -- it's close. v0.1.0 is scheduled for 2018-09-15 and I'm fairly certain I'm going to hit that self-imposed deadline.
 You will know it is ready for prime time when there is more documentation than this simple README.md_

 ## RESTful communication
-Process through a series of tasks with multiple runners without having to worry about installing messaging queues, databases, message protocols, etc.
+Process a series of tasks with multiple runners without having to worry about installing messaging queues, databases, message protocols, etc.

+Starting a new task runner is simply running the client and passing in the server url.

 ## DAG
 Tasks are dependent on other tasks.
 The dependency flow can be many-to-many.
 Naturally protects against circular dependencies.